Start for free

 The comparison page on the Odoo website comparing Odoo Community and Enterprise.

-Below is a table for visual comparison between both editions:
+Here is a quick comparison between both editions:

 CategoryOdoo CommunityOdoo Enterprise

-Target StrategyLean, open-source foundationHigh-automation suite for rapid growth
+Target StrategyLean, open-source foundationPaid suite with advanced features

 Core ArchitectureModular structure with a clean interfaceSame modular core architecture